 Today, our 145-seat theater-in-the-round immerses you in a totally new level of sight, sound, and comfort.
 The dome is 50 feet in diameter and reaches 32.5 feet off-of-floor.
 The screen area is 3, 925 square feet, making it the largest projection screen in Memphis!

-The Pink Palace Museum is proud to partner with AutoZone in the AutoZone Dome at the Sharpe Planetarium!
+The Museum of Science & History - Pink Palace is proud to partner with AutoZone in the AutoZone Dome at the Sharpe Planetarium!